kbond/util.js/README.md

 ### Non-POST Links

-Web browsers only allow for `POST` or `GET` methods as form actions.
+The HTML spec only allows for `POST` or `GET` methods as form actions.
 To allow for other methods such as `PUT` and `DELETE` we have to "trick" your web app.
 This function allows you to add a hidden `_method` form field to the payload.
 It is up to your web app to utilize this.